-Add in all the other ingredients and set to High Pressure for 70 minutes.
+Add in all the other ingredients, cover, and set to High Pressure for 70 minutes.
 Allow for a Natural Pressure Release.
 Remove the beef from the Instant Pot and set it in a large bowl.

 Peel and slice the plantains into 1/4 inch slices.

-In a large skillet, heat coconut oil and ghee over medium heat.
+In a large skillet, heat the coconut oil and ghee over medium heat.

 In batches, add the plantain slices to the skillet and pan fry for about 1 – 1.5 minutes per side.
-Like potatoes, they should gently release when they’re ready to be turned (they should be golden brown).
+They should gently release when they're ready to be turned (they should be golden brown).

 Flip the plantains and cook for an additional 1 – 1.5 minutes.
 Remove them from the pan and set on a paper towel lined plate.
 Sprinkle with salt.